-If you still want to enjoy alcohol every now and again make sure you drink it with food, go for red wine as it as some health benefits too and don’t exceed a couple of glasses, unless you want to suffer the next day.
+If you want to enjoy alcohol every now and again, make sure you drink it with food, choose red wine as it offers some health benefits too but only drink in moderation - don’t exceed a couple of glasses.

 5. Are you getting enough fibre?

-Soluble fibre slows digestion, prevents blood sugar spiking and they can be found in oats, beans, peas, flaxseeds, apples and berries whereas insoluble fibre helps move food through the digestive tracts which helps to avoid constipation and can be found in nuts, whole-wheat, wholegrains, seeds, rice.
+Soluble fibre slows digestion, prevents blood sugar spiking and they can be found in foods such as oats, beans, peas, flaxseeds, apples and berries.

-They can be detrimental in particular to digestive health because they don’t get digested properly and then bacteria feed on them in the gut.
+Artificial sweeteners can be particularly detrimental to digestive health because they can't be digested properly, resulting in bacteria then feeding on them in the gut.

-The worst offenders are sorbitol and mannitol which can be found in chewing gum, soft drinks and some processed foods including biscuits and cakes.
+Some of the worst offenders are sorbitol and mannitol found in chewing gum, soft drinks and some processed foods, including many biscuits and cakes.

-Gut health hinges on the state of the gut microbiome (beneficial bacteria).
+Gut health relies on the state of the gut microbiome.

-To ensure that your bacteria is balance it is important to include probiotic foods as part of a healthy diet; live yoghurt, sauerkraut, kimchi and kefir are all wonderful sources of beneficial bacteria to help your gut flora flourish and support your digestive system.
+Choose live yoghurt, sauerkraut, kimchi and kefir - all excellent sources of probiotics to help your gut flora flourish and support your digestive system.